Overview of extended producer responsibility in Canada

 In Canada, both “extended producer responsibility” (EPR) and “product stewardship” programs are used to manage products at their end-of-life.
 The key differences in approaches are explained below:

 - Costs can be internalized as a factor of production or may be passed on to consumers.

-In contrast, under a product stewardship program, legislated environmental fees and/or public funds are commonly used as a funding base.
+- Legislated environmental fees and/or public funds are commonly used as a funding base.

 The Canadian Council of Ministers of the Environment (CCME), through the Canada-wide Action Plan for Extended Producer Responsibility, supports the move towards greater producer responsibility, including work towards transforming "product stewardship" initiatives into full EPR programs.

-- Date Modified:
+- Date modified: